gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

     assert "c" in cache
 ```

-Each test forces one interleaving and asserts the exact outcome.
-No flakiness.
-100% reproducible.
+Each test forces one interleaving and asserts the exact outcome; there is no flakiness, and it is 100% reproducible.

 ## Getting started with blanket